Kshitizzz/Business-Analytics-problem/README.md

 Notes:
 	1. Refrigeration units usually have a range of set temperature instead of a single set point where lower and upper thresholds are defined.
 	2. Ideal temperature range is defined as 1-4 degree Celsius.
 Percentage of temperature compliance is percentage times temperature is within ideal range.

+Dataset: Assignment.xlsx
+Solution: Comparative Analysis.pptx

+I have used Python and MS-Excel for analysis.
+Let me know if you need the ipynb and excel solutions also.